Scaffold Command

-command to create directories of files based on templates.
+Use the scaffold command to create directories of files based on templates.
+The scaffold command supports flags, arguments and sub commands.

 The Sprig functions library is available to use in templates.